-A critical part of any project is the requirements management.
-If you are unsure about what is going to be delivered how will you know when you get there?
+A critical part of any project is requirements management.
+If you are unsure about what will be delivered, how will you know when you get there?

 As the team moves from requirements to executing tasks on the project, the scope and the requirements must be tracked using four crucial steps.

 A project starts with an idea, but how do we know whether it is possible or reasonable?
 Conducting a feasibility study will tell us whether the idea is viable.

 How do you determine whether a project is feasible?
 As the project manager, you might carry out a feasibility assessment before the project starts.

 How do we respond to the customer who says they know everything?
 The customer who says 'this is my problem, here's the solution, now manage this project?'